Statewide Volunteer Opportunities

 The Children’s Trust Fund was created by state statute in 1978—their mission is to provide funding and support for the development of innovative community-based programs that strengthen social and emotional bonds between parents and their children.
 At the heart of each project funded by the Children’s Trust Fund Board is the importance of preventing child abuse and neglect among all children of New Mexico.

-Appointments to the Board are made by Governor Susana Martinez and all applications should be submitted to the Office of the Governor’s website here.
+Appointments to the Board are made by Governor Michelle Lujan Grisham and all applications should be submitted to the Office of the Governor’s website here.
 If you would like more information, please contact Emily Martin, Community Services Bureau Chief, or Trisstin Maroney, Program Manager, at (505) 827-8400.